Otto Frederick Rohwedder: Early life and education

-Rohwedder was born in Davenport, Iowa, in 1880, the son of Claus and Margaret Rohwedder, of ethnic German descent.
+Rohwedder was born in Des Moines, Iowa, on July 7, 1880, the son of Claus and Margaret Rohwedder, of ethnic German descent.
 He was the second youngest of four brothers and a sister.

 Rohwedder and his family lived in Davenport, where he attended Davenport public schools.
 He then became an apprentice to a jeweler to learn a trade.

 Rohwedder also studied optometry, graduating in 1900 with a degree in optics from what is now the Illinois College of Optometry in Chicago.
 He became a jeweler.

 Marriage and family

-Rohwedder married Carrie Johnson in 1905.
-They settled in St. Francisville, Louisiana, and had two children, Margaret and Richard.
+Rohwedder married Carrie S. Johnson in 1905.
+They settled in St. Joseph, Missouri, and had two children, Margaret and Richard.
+Carrie died in 1955.

 Career

-Rohwedder first had a brief career as a jeweler, and became the owner of three jewelry stores in St. Joseph.
+Rohwedder first had a brief career as a jeweler, and became the owner of three jewelry stores in St. Joseph, Missouri.
 He used his work with watches and jewelry to invent new machines.
 Convinced he could develop a bread slicing machine, he sold his jewelry stores to fund the development effort and manufacture the machines.

 In 1917 a fire broke out at the factory where Rohwedder was manufacturing his machine.
 It destroyed his prototype and blueprints.
 With the need to get funding again, Rohwedder was delayed for several years in bringing the bread slicer to market.

 In 1927 Rohwedder successfully designed a machine that not only sliced the bread but wrapped it.
 He applied for patents to protect his invention and sold the first machine to a friend and baker Frank Bench, who installed it at the Chillicothe Baking Company, in Chillicothe, Missouri, in 1928.
 The first loaf of sliced bread was sold commercially on July 7, 1928.
 Sales of the machine to other bakeries increased and sliced bread became available across the country.

-Gustav Papendick, a baker in St. Louis, Missouri, bought Rohwedder's second machine and found he could improve on it.
+Gustav Papendick, a baker in St. Louis, bought Rohwedder's second machine and found he could improve on it.
 He developed a better way to have the machine wrap and keep bread fresh.
 He also applied for patents for his concepts.

 In 1930 Continental Baking Company introduced Wonder Bread as a sliced bread.
 It was followed by other major companies when they saw how the bread was received.
 By 1932 the availability of standardized slices had boosted sales of automatic, pop-up toasters, an invention of 1926 by Charles Strite.
 In 1933 American bakeries for the first time produced more sliced than unsliced bread loaves.

 That same year Rohwedder sold his patent rights to the Micro-Westco Co. of Bettendorf, Iowa, and joined the company.
 He became vice-president and sales manager of the Rohwedder Bakery Machine Division.